Skip to Content

 How Does Opdivo (Nivolumab) Treat Mesothelioma?

-Opdivo works for mesothelioma by allowing the immune system to attack cancer cells.
+Opdivo works by allowing the immune system to attack mesothelioma cancer cells.
 The drug blocks the PD-1/PD-L1 immune checkpoint.
 These checkpoints normally keep immune cells, called T cells, from attacking healthy cells.
 However, cancer cells can use these same checkpoints to hide from the immune system.

 Once Opdivo blocks the checkpoints, T cells may recognize and attack cancer cells.
 Patients may experience side effects if the T cells also damage healthy cells.